SabbaghCodes/PanoramaStitchingAppMATLAB/README.md

-# Panorama Stitching MATLAB App
+# Siftrama: A Panorama Stitching MATLAB App Using the SIFT Algorithm

 ## Overview